jtmnf/SimpleOreGenerator/readme.md

 # License
 ##Public Modpacks
-Send me a link to the modpack (public link) and inform the users that the modpack uses this mod (for crash purposes in world gen);
-If you do those points, you can use it in the modpack in question;
+Inform the users that the modpack uses this mod (for crash purposes in world gen); with this, you can use it in the modpack in question;
 Otherwise, no;
-You don't need to wait for my answer;

-##Private Modpacks
-Just do whatever you want with the mod (but sharing the modpack to the public is strictly prohibited);
-You can record and share the videos (only the modpack cannot be share in public, otherwise you have to agree with the the points above);
-You don't need to wait for my answer;

 ##Spotlights
 You can do it without any kind of permission and knowledge from my part;